Is fasting good for you?

 If you’re not quite ready to jump in just yet, that’s OK.
 Let’s address the next juncture …

-Which intermittent fasting method should you choose?!
+Which intermittent fasting schedule should you choose?!
 Let’s take a look at the options.

 Types of intermittent fasting